 - Tighten your stomach muscles.
-Straighten your head and look forward to prepare for the lift.
+Straighten your head and look forward to preparing for the lift.

 - Lift upwards and toward you.
 Straighten your back and extend your legs.

-- Do not at any point of time twist or bend your body.
-When you turn with the object, (i.e. away from the car) turn with your feet and not with your body.
+- Do not at any point in time twist or bend your body.
+When you turn with the object, (i.e., away from the car) turn with your feet and not with your body.

 Because you know your own body best, make sure you pick the right lifting method that feels comfortable to you.
-No matter which stance you adopt for lifting, be sure to do a few minutes of stretching beforehand as a way of warming up and loosening your muscles.
-Hardworking swots should invest in the time to do some ‘practice lifts’ with large or awkward sized objects (say, an empty box) so that you can observe your own body mechanics.
+No matter which stance you adopt for lifting, be sure to do a few minutes of stretching beforehand to warm up and loosen your muscles.
+Hardworking swots should invest in the time to do some ‘practice lifts’ with large or awkward sized objects (say, an empty box) so that you can observe your body mechanics.

 Taking prior note of the paths you’ll take, say a tricky staircase or that moment where you need to remove your shoes – will help you anticipate where you will probably be putting more pressure on your joints.